BeLuckyDaf/norfoe-entertainment/content/posts/spacebattle-opensourced.md

 +++
-title = "Space Battle -- Open Source" date = "2020-02-06"
+title = "Space Battle Online -- Open Source" date = "2020-02-06"
 author = "Vladislav Smirnov"
 cover = "/img/github.png"
-tags = ["norfoe", "announcement", "spacebattle"] keywords = ["norfoe"] description = ""
-showFullContent = false
+tags = ["norfoe", "announcement", "spacebattle"] keywords = ["norfoe"] description = "If you think you want to try something of your own in our game, go get it!" showFullContent = false
 +++